 - Gain quality control over your pictures.
 Conventional photos have no input into an image after it leaves the camera.
-With a digital photo, image-editing software can be used to restore your pictures, if necessary. - Send an image to friends, family members, and clients almost instantaneously by attaching it to an e-mail message. - Explore your artistic side.
-Using image editing program you can apply special effects. - Include pictures of your products and other items on your company's site or the World Wide Web.
+With a digital photo, image-editing software can be used to restore your pictures, if necessary. - View the photos as you are shooting. - Once equipment is purchased, it is relatively inexpensive. - Store all photos easily onto a hard drive, cloud or removable device. - Can be as high quality as film, if using the correct equipment. - Unlike film, digital images are not susceptible to scratches or damage. - Send an image to friends, family members, and clients almost instantaneously by attaching it to an e-mail message or social network. - Explore your artistic side.
+Using image editing program you can apply special effects.